kema-dev/snow-crash/levels/level14/level14.md

 # level 13

+## Vulnerability: No obfuscation

+level12's password: `2A31L79asukciNyi8uppkEuSx`

-1. examinate existing files permissions
+1. examinate existing files and permissions

 ```shell
 ls -la
 ```

-shows an empty directory, maybe we should work on geflag function
+shows an empty directory, maybe we should work on the geflag function

 2. locate the binary